Lincoln Versailles: Overview

 The Lincoln Versailles marked the first time since 1960 that Lincoln offered two sedan lines.
 Nearly three feet shorter than the Continental, the model line was offered only as a four-door sedan.

 Exterior

 Offered only as a four-door sedan, the Versailles shared many visible body panels with the Monarch and Granada, including the entire roofline.
 Several design elements were revised, giving the Versailles an appearance closer in line to the Continental and Mark V, including a "Continental spare" decklid (with LINCOLN lettering) and model-specific taillamps; the Versailles (the first Lincoln with exposed headlamps since 1969) introduced rectangular headlamps to the brand.

 For 1979, the model line received a revised roofline, distinct from the Granada/Monarch.
-Developed by American Sunroof Company, a fiberglass cap on the rear roof and reshaped rear doors gave the model line a notchback appearance (a vinyl landau roof was now standard).
+Developed by American Sunroof Company, and marketed by Lincoln as a coach roof, a fiberglass cap sat over the existing metal stampings, wrapped with a "frenched" vinyl roof, giving a more upright rear window, and requiring the vinyl roof as standard equipment.

 Interior

 Essentially taking over the role of the Mercury Grand Monarch Ghia, the Lincoln Versailles inherited many standard interior features, including many seen in the larger Mercury Grand Marquis and Lincoln Continental.
 Along with power-operated leather-trim seats and steering wheel, power steering and windows, the Versailles included features such as a digital LCD clock, dual map lights, lighted passenger vanity mirror, rear-seat map pockets, and plush carpeting with soundproofing.